-This web site was developed as a companion piece to "The Woods in Your Backyard - A Homeowner's Guide."
-This resource guide was developed by the Maine Forest Service to help you understand the woods in your backyard and give you some ideas about how to work with your property, whether you own a 1/2 acre house lot or ten acres on the edge of town.
+This web site was developed as a companion piece to "The Woods in Your Backyard: A Guide to Your Woodland."
+This resource guide was developed by the Maine Forest Service to help you understand the woods in your backyard and provide ideas about how to work with your property, whether you own a 1-acre lot or 20 acres on the edge of town.

 We hope you enjoy this web site and find the information enjoyable and valuable!

 - Chapter 1.
 Knowing Your Woods

 - Chapter 4.
 Protecting Your Woods

 - Chapter 5.
 Growing & Harvesting Timber

 - Chapter 6.
 From Great Ideas to Action: Planning is the Key!